Photos by Kara-Lis Coverdale

 Since then my curiosity has only intensified, until one day when I realized: I’m an adult now.
 I don’t need to steal a wheelchair to take a peek into the glamorous world of the physically disabled.
 I can simply rent one with my credit card!
 It’d be like the time Tyra Banks wore a fat suit to reveal that obese people are really just attention hogs.

 The first step was to call up my brother to get the handicapped low-down.
 The most annoying thing, he told me, is when people refer to him as “handicapped.”
 He also said he blocks out all of his shitty experiences with strangers.
 Therefore his perception is that most people are either curious or overly nice.
 I couldn’t wait to be confined to my go-go seat and paint the town disabled.

 I managed to make it onto the metro, which was a lot of work even though I was sitting down the whole time.
 When I tried to get on the train I got stuck in the gap between the car and platform.
 Everybody was horrified as I tried to use the railings of the train to pull myself in.
-Nobody knew what to do; they were paralysed.
-Then the bell rang, signalling that the doors were shutting and I panicked.
-I hopped out of the wheelchair, pulled it in and sat down.
+Nobody knew what to do; they were paralyzed.
+Then the bell rang, signaling that the doors were shutting, and I panicked.
+I hopped out of the wheelchair, pulled it in, and sat down.
 Jaws dropped.
 Still, it took twice the usual amount of time to get to my chosen destination, the zoo.